Shevonne Hunt hosts Feed Play Love, the daily bite-sized parenting podcast that puts expert advice and real-life stories in your pocket.

-A few years ago my father-in-law George Guerra passed away.
+A few years ago, my father-in-law George passed away.
 George, otherwise known as Georgie or Nono, was a larger-than-life character.
 He lived in Adelaide with Nona Lauretta.
 He played the bass and liked to throw bread balls at his children and grandchildren when he was at dinner.
-He was tall, imposing with a strong Italian accent and a wicked sense of humour.
+He was tall, imposing, with a strong Italian accent and a wicked sense of humour.

 Everyone has a different relationship with their grandparents.
 Some have beautiful memories, others none at all.
 Not all grandparents want to be involved with their grandchildren.
 My kids are just incredibly lucky that they have grandparents who love them to bits and want to be a part of their lives.

-For example, my parents have a grandchild every day of the week (not always my children, they have six grandkids).
+For example, my parents have a grandchild in their care every day of the week (not always my children, they have six grandkids).
 Every grandchild knows the words to ‘Morningtown Train’ because my mother has sung it to each child, multiple times.
 There’s a cupboard full of games and colouring-in paraphernalia.
-Pop went on eBay and bought a stack of second hand Lego.
-They know that Nanny will often have some smarties hidden somewhere and that if they stay for dinner, chances are they will get an ice cream for desert.
+Pop went on eBay and bought a stack of second-hand Lego.
+They know that Nanny will often have some Smarties hidden somewhere and that if they stay for dinner, chances are they will get an ice cream for dessert.

 As far as I’m concerned, every day should be Grandparent’s Day, they rock!